julienw/dollardom/README.md

 ---

 ### Which version to download ?
-$dom.dev.js is always the most up to date version.
+`$dom.dev.js` is always the most up to date version.
 It is currently facing big changes, especially in its Internet Explorer support, but should work.
 Please report any bug you find.

-I'll try to keep $dom.min.js (minified with uglifyjs) in sync but take attention to the timestamp to be sure.
+I'll try to keep `$dom.min.js` (minified with `uglifyjs`) in sync but take attention to the timestamp to be sure.

+If you want animation support, include either both `$dom.dev.js` and `$dom-animate.dev.js` or their concatened/minified version `$dom-with-animate.min.js`.
+Please note however that nowadays, animation should be done using CSS.

 ### Why ?
 I used $dom in a project and wanted to fix one bug.
 Moreover Keith Clark stopped maintaining this code